bigbinary/neeto-ui/src/Documentation/Layouts/SubHeader.md

     Definition: 'To add delete button to the subheader section.'
     Type: 'Object'
   - Prop: '**paginationProps**'
     Definition: 'To add the pagination component to the subheader section.
-It contain the current page number, total number of items, items per page and navigation buttons'
+It contain the current page number, total number of items, items per page and navigation buttons.'
     Type: 'Object'
   - Prop: '**columnFilterProps**'
     Definition: 'To add the column filter button to the subheader section.
 It contains the list of columns with checkboxes.'